FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 If you are a web developer, you may be familiar with OAuth.
 With web development, we have three players:

 ```
-The browser -> The Server -> The OAuth server
+The browser -> The server -> The OAuth server
 ```

 This architecture was used in this post on [securing a React application with OAuuth](/blog/2020/03/10/securely-implement-oauth-in-react).